oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

  * Verifier/Verifier Unlinkability: Two colluding Verifiers should not be able to learn that they have received presentations from the same user.
- * Issuer/Verifier Unlinkability (Honest Verifier): An Issuer of a credential should not be able to tell that a user presented the credential to a certain Verifier (that is behaving according to protocol).
+ * Issuer/Verifier Unlinkability (Honest Verifier): An Issuer of a credential should not be able to know that a user presented the credential to a certain Verifier (that is behaving according to protocol).
  * Issuer/Verifier Unlinkability (Colluding/Compromised Verifier): An Issuer of a
    credential should not be able to tell that a user presented the credential to